tddewey/tdd-progress/readme.txt

 == Screenshots ==
 1. A Progress Bar "race"
-2. Progress Bar entry screen
+2. Progress Bar management page showing all the colors available
 3. A solo Progress Bar

 Unfortunately screenshots don't really capture how cool these look while animating...